-Sixteen active-low, buffered inputs, with a common return connection (RTN).
+Sixteen active-high, buffered inputs, with a common return connection (RTN).
 For DC voltage applications only.
-Inputs are tied in tandem to the output drains and provide loopback monitoring of the output state.
+Inputs are tied in tandem to the output source leads and provide loopback monitoring of the output state.
 With the tandem output turned off, they may be used to monitor voltage levels from the field.
-Inputs include transient suppression and series connected $100 \text{K}\Omega$ resistors, plus diode over-voltage clamps to the internal +3.3V supply rail.
-Individual I/O channels are pulled up to the I/O excitation voltage (EXC terminal) with $10 \text{K}\Omega$ resistors.
-External excitation (the pullup supply) is required for proper operation and is connected between the EXC and RTN terminals of TB6 (terminal numbers 22 and 21 respectively), or it can be optionally bussed along the DIN rail.
+Inputs include transient suppression and series connected $100 \mathrm{K}\Omega$ resistors, plus diode over-voltage clamps to the internal +3.3V supply rail.
+Individual I/O channels are pulled down to the I/O return (RTN terminal) with $10 \mathrm{K}\Omega$ resistors.
+External excitation (the source to the load) is required for output operation and is connected between the EXC and RTN terminals of TB6 (terminal numbers 22 and 21 respectively).